auth0/docs/articles/quickstart/backend/aspnet-core-webapi-2/01-authorization.md

 ---
 title: Authorization
-name: This tutorial demonstrates how to add authorization to your ASP.NET Core Web API using the standard JWT middleware.
-description: This tutorial demonstrates how to add authorization to an ASP.NET Core Web API using the standard JWT middleware.
+description: This tutorial demonstrates how to add authorization to an ASP.NET Core Web API 2.1 application using the standard JWT middleware.
 budicon: 500
 topics:
     - quickstart